-If the results of our Phase 2 clinical trial in MDS are positive, and KIR2DS2 or other immune cell markers are shown to be predictive of response to tipifarnib, we would expect to partner development and validation of a companion diagnostic test to aid in the selection of patients in subsequent clinical trials of tipifarnib in this patient population.
-Genetic assays detecting the presence or absence of certain of these genes and markers are already available and used in some instances in bone marrow transplantation.
-We plan to investigate in our Phase 2 clinical trial whether these genetic assays will be sufficient to define the MDS patients susceptible to receive clinical benefit from tipifarnib or whether a PCR based assay defining biomarker expression levels will need to be developed including identification of the optimal biomarker cut-off criterion for patient selection.
+If the results of any of our ongoing Phase 2 clinical trials in hematologic malignances are positive, and any of our potential biomarkers, such as the presence or absence of the SNP in the CXCL12 gene in PTCL patients or the ratio of expression of the CXCR4/CXCR2 genes in the MDS and CMML studies, are shown to be predictive of response to tipifarnib, we would expect to partner development and validation of a companion diagnostic test to aid in the selection of patients in subsequent clinical trials of tipifarnib in the respective patient population(s).
+Genetic assays detecting the presence or absence of certain of these genes and markers are already commercially available.

-Registration Strategy for Tipifarnib
+Registration Strategy for Tipifarnib in Hematologic Malignancies